White papers drive billions of dollars worth of technology sales every year.

 In other words, the most effective tool for generating leads is content.

-And the most popular marketing piece of this type is the white paper.
+And one of the most popular pieces of content is the white paper.

 This means marketers need to start thinking less like sales people and more like publishers.